How Paessler reduces electronic waste and is closing the loop

 Would your IT team like to join the mission?

 ...then simply get in contact with the awesome folks at Closing the Loop and discover how great it feels to be part of a waste-neutral environment.
 Getting rid of old electronics, other devices, and hazardous waste like batteries was never easier.
-And it's possible to make a positive impact.
+And it's possible to make a positive impact by doing so.
 Since we at Paessler joined in, we were able to reduce a good amount of e-waste, mostly old equipment and discarded devices.

-Click on this visual from Closing the Loop that illustrates all the details:
+Click on this visual from Closing the Loop that illustrates further details: